Essential Theories and Concepts in Leadership

 The term “Self-Awareness” is somewhat misleading.
 In leadership studies, self-awareness is more than having a clear perception of your personality; it is also about knowing how your weaknesses, thoughts, beliefs, motivations, and emotions impact your position.
 What I am referring to here is the ability to read how people react to you.
 It’s being aware of how you are affecting the people around you.
 It is the important skill of empathy, the ability to correctly and accurately understand and interpret the feelings of another and then act accordingly.

 It sounds difficult because it usually is.
 However, this is extremely important for leaders because of how fast certain behaviors can undermine our own efforts.
-For example: autocratic behaviors such as bullying or being controlling are uninspiring, being passive aggressive often makes enemies and being defensive provides the perception of weakness.
+For example, autocratic behaviors such as bullying or being controlling are uninspiring, being passive-aggressive often makes enemies, and being defensive provides the perception of weakness.

 A strong understanding of self is half the battle.
 The other half is the willingness to work on our weaknesses to become better leaders.
 This is why great leadership development programs encourage the use of solid leadership styles, projecting strong leadership traits, and the practice of listening.

-Being able to articulate any aspect of the preceding is vital when it comes to effective communication and resolution.
+Articulating any aspect of the preceding is vital when it comes to effective communication and resolution.
 Doing so with confidence demonstrates leadership but may also demonstrate knowledge.
 However, effective negotiation does not usually come without a decent amount of persuasion.